Dick Lyth

 Richard Edward Lyth (1916–2005) was an Anglican bishop in Uganda: he served as the inaugural Bishop of Kigezi.

 Lyth was born in York and educated at Uppingham School and St Edmund Hall, Oxford.
 He was a CMS missionary in Sudan from 1938 and a military chaplain from 1943.
-He was ordained deacon in 1956 and priest in 1957.
+In 1940, he volunteered to fight in the East Africa Campaign, and was tasked with raising native troops to combat invading Italian forces.
+He would lead them in guerrilla warfare against the Italians, eventually pushing them back beyond the Ethiopian border.
+After the war, he was ordained deacon in 1956 and priest in 1957.
 After a curacy in Arthuret he went out to Uganda where he was Headteacher of Kigezi High School until his elevation to the episcopate.
 He served as bishop from 1967 to 1972.